 Introduction

-While buying and selling online customer reviews has always been frowned upon, it’s important to discuss the legal limitations regarding this issue that were enforced in the United States this summer.
+It’s a known fact that buying and selling online customer reviews has always been frowned upon.
+However, it’s important to discuss the legal limitations regarding this issue that were enforced in the United States this summer.

 On August 14, 2024 the U.S. Federal Trade Commission on Wednesday finalized a ban on companies that intentionally display bought online reviews on their digital platforms.
 It’s important to mention that this ban includes fake customers, company insiders and artificial intelligence (AI).